greg-raven/Impeachment-Chronicles/_posts/2016-07-21-trump-is-a-disaster.md

 - Peter Strzok
 ---

-> **FBI Deputy Assistant Director for Counterintelligence Peter Strzok:** Trump is a disaster.
-I have no idea how destabilizing his Presidency would be.
+FBI Deputy Assistant Director for Counterintelligence Peter Strzok : “Trump is a disaster.
+I have no idea how destabilizing his Presidency would be.”

 Source: [Durham report]({% post_url 2023-05-12-durham-report %})